Parameterized Spanning Tree Congestion: Conclusion

 \section{Conclusion}

 In this paper we have presented a number of new results on the parameterized complexity of \STC, painting an almost-complete picture regarding its tractability under the most standard parameterizations.
 As a direction for future work, it would be interesting to consider the problem's tractability parameterized by the neighborhood diversity, the treewidth plus the maximum degree, as well as whether an FPT-AS parameterized by clique-width exists.
-Additionally, although the problem is FPT by vertex cover due to \cref{thm:vi}, the algorithm is based on an ILP, and a simpler (and faster) combinatorial algorithm might be possible under this parameterization.
+Furthermore, although the problem is FPT by vertex cover due to \cref{thm:vi}, the algorithm is based on an ILP, and a simpler (and faster) combinatorial algorithm might be possible under this parameterization; along these lines, it would be interesting to determine whether the problem admits a polynomial kernel in this case.
 We additionally mention that it is unknown whether the problem remains NP-hard on cographs or when $k=4$.